MK1993/face-detection-api-dockerized/README.md

 if you are getting other errors, you should run `docker-compose down` to bring everything down, and start over.

-To access backend's bash: Run `docker-compose exec smart-brain-api bash`
+To access backend's bash: Run `docker-compose exec face-detection-api bash`

 To access postgres: (adjust PORT number if needed) Run `psql postgres://<username>:<password>@localhost:5432/face-detection-docker`